Organoactinide chemistry: Tris(cyclopentadienyl)actinide complexes

 These compounds have been known since the sixties, however until 2017 only the neptunium compound was structurally characterised.
-Kovàcs and coworkers were able to analyse the plutonium and uranium complexes, finding that all three structures were similar, with an asymmetrical distribution of cylopentadienide ligands and a higher covalent character to the carbon-actinide bond than in organolanthanide compounds.
+Kovàcs and coworkers were able to analyse the plutonium and uranium complexes, finding that all three structures were similar, with an asymmetrical distribution of cyclopentadienide ligands and a higher covalent character to the carbon-actinide bond than in organolanthanide compounds.

 Tetrakis(cyclopentadienyl)actinide complexes

 Tetravalent thorium, uranium and neptunium easily form MCp_{4} compounds by a metathesis reaction from potassium cyclopentadienide using benzene as a solvent.